darkalchemy/Pu-239/README.md

 If sudo is necessary to run uglify.php without errors, then you have the permissions set incorrectly.
 See the wiki for a brief example.

 #### Translations:
 This project uses gettext to manage text strings.
-Currently there is only english text and 7 addtional languages, translated by Google Translate.
+This has been translated into 17 languages, translated by Google Translate.
 Unfortunately, it is not yet 100%.
 There are still quite a few hard coded strings left here and there.
-If you would like to see a specific translation or assist with a currect translation, please join us at [Transifex](https://www.transifex.com/pu-239/).
+If you would like to see a specific translation or assist with a current translation, please join us at [Transifex](https://www.transifex.com/pu-239/).
 [Transifex](https://www.transifex.com/pu-239/) was kind enough to provide this project with a free open source license.

 #### Credits: